devetek/gowpgql/README.md

 ### Examples

-1. Use common available interface from this package
+1. Use common available interface from GoWPGQL

 ```sh
 make run-example-all-list
 ```

-1. Define your own model, if it not supported to your wordpress data structure
+1. Define your custom model, if it not supported to your wordpress data structure

 ```sh
 make run-example-with-external